 We’re applying this evidence-based practice through Text Steps, our first grant to help expand summer melt texting programs across Wisconsin.
 We selected 13 public school districts with large populations of students from low-income households to ensure the programs serve students who have the most to gain from additional support during summer months.
 While access to mobile phone technology continues to expand, we recognize that disparities in cellphone access persist for the poorest families.
 We will work with the districts to better understand and remove barriers to student participation.

 We awarded the 13 districts a combined $543,525 in start-up funding to launch text nudging programs to help increase on-time college enrollment rates.
 Our Text Steps grant partners will form a learning community led by a dedicated Ascendium program officer, who will coach the districts through all stages of program development; provide data and technology support; and facilitate conversations with experienced colleagues and national experts.

 Text Steps builds on knowledge gained through a 2015 grant in which we commissioned Dr. Castleman to study what it took for three Wisconsin public school districts to design, launch and administer summer texting programs.
 His evaluation of the implementation process at the School District of Janesville, Madison Metropolitan School District (MMSD) and Stevens Point Area Public School District informed our 2015-2016 "Lessons Learned" Report.

-We continued to support MMSD in fine-tuning its summer nudging program, and as of summer 2018, the district is independently funding the intervention.
+We continued to support MMSD in fine-tuning its summer nudging program, and as of summer 2018, the district was independently funding the intervention.
 Our goals for Text Steps are the same: (1) to guide school districts through the implementation phase, (2) to help them measure and share the program’s impact, and (3) to encourage them to identify and allocate resources to continue the program after the grant period ends.
 We’re pleased to note that conversations about sustainability have already begun in some of our newest partner districts.

 Adams-Friendship Area School District